 Summary

-Tesla stock has had its fair share of doubters over the years, but it has consistently outperformed expectations and analyst estimates.
-The company has turned its sights on self-driving vehicles and it looks poised to capitalize on the high-growth potential.
+Tesla stock has had its fair share of doubters over the years but consistently outperformed expectations and analyst estimates.
+The company has turned its sights on self-driving vehicles and is poised to capitalize on the high-growth potential.

 See Related: Is Telsa Powerwall Worth It?